aihtn2708/Diagnostic-Analysis/README.md

 Visualizations like graphs and charts make it easier to see patterns and outliers in the data.
 Here are a few examples:

-Histogram: Shows the distribution of delivery times.
+- Histogram: Shows the distribution of delivery times.
 You can quickly see if most deliveries are within the expected time range or if there are many delays.

-Boxplot: Compares delivery times by vehicle type.
+- Boxplot: Compares delivery times by vehicle type.
 This can show if one type of vehicle is consistently slower than the other.

-Scatter Plot: Shows the relationship between delivery time and distance.
+- Scatter Plot: Shows the relationship between delivery time and distance.
 This helps you see if longer distances are causing delays.

-Boxplot by Driver: Compares delivery times for different drivers.
+- Boxplot by Driver: Compares delivery times for different drivers.
 This can help identify if some drivers need additional training.

 # Summary

 Diagnostic analysis helps you understand why things are happening in your business.
-By identifying patterns and causes of problems, you can take targeted actions to improve efficiency and customer satisfaction in logistics, transportation, and delivery sectors.
+By identifying patterns and causes of problems, you can take targeted actions to improve efficiency and customer satisfaction as well as  identify potential issues affecting the efficiency of the logistics operations..